Prudential Center: Amenities and facilities

 As one of the newer facilities to be used in the NHL, the Prudential Center features a large array of amenities.
 The rink area features LED ribbons circumnavigating the arena and a 9585 sqfoot scoreboard by Trans-Lux installed in 2017, weighing over 44 tons and the largest in-arena, center-hung scoreboard in the world, replacing a smaller, lower-resolution eight-sided unit from Daktronics.
 The 76 luxury suites available are the largest in North America.
 Personal dining, WiFi, and HDTVs are some of the many conveniences available in the luxury suites.
 There are 750 flat-screen TVs in total across the arena.

 On each side of the lower bowl the three middle sections consist of a combined 2,330 Club seats.
 These black-colored seats emblazoned with the Devils' logo are wider with more legroom.
 Club seat and season ticket holders have access to a 350-seat restaurant on the suite level in one of the end zones with views of the rink and practice rink.
 Additionally, the Goal Bar, located on Suite Level One offers Club and Goal Bar seat holders terrace-style seating in a bar environment.
 Club Seat holders also have access to lounges on the main concourse offering buffet-style food options.
-One of these lounges contains the television camera staging area and the commentating post at which Bill Spaulding and Ken Daneyko call games for MSG Sportsnet telecasts, whereas home radio broadcasts and all road team broadcasts originate from the press box above the 200 level.
+One of these lounges contains the television camera staging area and the commentating post at which Don La Greca and Ken Daneyko call games for MSG Sportsnet telecasts, whereas home radio broadcasts and all road team broadcasts originate from the press box above the 200 level.

 On the north, Edison Place side of the arena, at street level, are the ticket office and the Devils' 2,600 square foot (242 m^{2}) Team Store, along with Championship Plaza, a public meeting place that celebrates the Devils' past and present successes on the ice.
 Attached to the Prudential Center are the Devils' corporate offices and practice rink, which contains its own locker rooms.
 The Prudential Center is one of only five NHL arenas with a practice rink (the others are Nationwide Arena in Columbus, Ohio, home of the Columbus Blue Jackets; KeyBank Center in Buffalo, New York, home of the Buffalo Sabres; Little Caesars Arena in Detroit, Michigan, home of the Detroit Red Wings; and Rogers Place in Edmonton, Alberta, home of the Edmonton Oilers), and the only one with dual locker rooms and practice facilities.

 The Grammy Museum Experience, a museum celebrating the Grammy Awards, was held at the center from October 20, 2017, to June 25, 2023.